Darkest of Days

 Darkest of Days is a first-person shooter video game developed by 8monkey Labs and published by Phantom EFX.
 Originally released for the Xbox 360, it was also released for Microsoft Windows via Steam.
-On December 30, 2010, Virtual Programming published the Mac OS X version of the game.
+On December 22, 2010, Virtual Programming published the Mac OS X version of the game.
+As of August 24, 2021, Darkest of Days is unavailable for purchase on Steam.

-The plot of the game involves time travel; it features the American Indian Wars, the American Civil War, World War I, World War II, and Ancient Rome.
+The game follows a soldier recruited by a mysterious time travel organization to find a missing scientist.
+Time periods featured include the American Indian Wars, the American Civil War, World War I, World War II, and Ancient Rome.

 Plot

 In Darkest of Days the player controls Alexander Morris, a soldier fighting in General Custer's battalion during the Battle of Little Big Horn at the beginning of the game.
 After Custer is killed and Morris is wounded he is suddenly rescued by a man in futuristic armor and taken through a strange portal.
 Morris then awakens in the headquarters of Kronotek, an organization that has managed to develop time travel technology and is apparently dedicated to researching and protecting history.
 A Kronotek higher-up known as "Mother" tells Morris that Doctor Koell, the organization's founder, has gone missing and disturbances have started appearing through history, causing individuals that have played key roles in history to be placed in danger, and tasks Morris with helping Kronotek restore history.